-Property Seizure and Columbus Criminal Forfeiture Laws
+Property Seizure and Criminal Forfeiture Laws in Columbus, Ohio

 Although changes to Ohio statutes have made it more difficult to target those who are vulnerable, people are still victimized by civil and criminal asset forfeiture.
 Our Columbus criminal defense lawyers at Luftman, Heck & Associates have spent years helping people reclaim their property.
 Our skilled legal team will work tirelessly to prove that your possessions are not connected to criminal activity.